 David Lynch's new short What Did Jack Do? has a simple premise on its surface.
 Netflix spells it out in a single short sentence: "A detective interrogates a monkey who is suspected of murder."
 But the investigation, which takes place in a small room in a locked-down train station, takes some wild turns.
 The chain-smoking detective (played by Lynch himself) slowly discovers that Jack Cruz, the primate sitting in front of him (who speaks with a nasal drawl that also sounds a lot like Lynch), was likely responsible for a crime of passion involving his lover, a chicken named Toototabon.

-Part of that's just due to the setup—a monkey murderer is inherently funnier than a serial killer possessed by an otherworldly force of pure evil—but credit is also due to the script itself, which Lynch packs full of sideways jokes and gleeful absurdities.
+Lynch is obviously no stranger to surreal crime dramas.
+Even in its limited scope, What Did Jack Do? picks up many of the same thematic threads that Twin Peaks played throughout three seasons.
+Jack and the detective have a long, cryptic discussion about morality and love, shrouded by the backdrop of sinister forces acting beyond their control.
+But where Twin Peaks and even Blue Velvet used their central crimes as metaphors for the rot of American society, What Did Jack Do? is a little more lighthearted.Part of that's just due to the setup—a monkey murderer is inherently funnier than a serial killer possessed by an otherworldly force of pure evil—but credit is also due to the script itself, which Lynch packs full of sideways jokes and gleeful absurdities.
 Jack and the detective, for example, spend a while bantering about communism, the Easter bunny, and the trustworthiness of orangutans.
 The short film doesn't have the tone of a parody—at least not outwardly—but it does poke holes in the self-seriousness of a whole generation of uber-popular cop dramas, which cast officers of the law as superheroes who stand in the way of all of society's ills.